Varying gambling laws, language, currencies, and culture greatly impact which betting sites are the best for gamblers in any particular country.

 Portugal

-Portugal updated its gambling laws in 2015 to open the industry to competition from foreign operators and exercise some form of regulation.
+Portugal updated its gambling laws in 2015 to open the industry to competition from foreign operators and regulate the industry.
 Sadly, confiscatory tax rates have scared away almost every major name in online gambling.

-Many big-name providers have left the market entirely and no longer accept customers from Portugal.
-There are still a few options for players, but hopefully, lawmakers will amend the country’s laws.
+Many operators left the market entirely and no longer accept customers from Portugal.

 Romania

-Romania has made great strides toward creating a gambling-friendly environment over the past two decades.
-Legislation passed in 2015 set up a framework by which European betting sites can apply for licenses, but burdensome regulations and fees have scared away all potential applicants.
+Legislation passed in 2015 set up a framework by which European betting sites can apply for betting licenses in Romania, but burdensome regulations and fees have scared away most applicants.

-Currently, most big-name gaming brands accept Romanians despite not having a license to do so.
-It is supposedly illegal to bet online at any unlicensed website, but there is no enforcement mechanism to enforce the law.
-The result is you can play pretty much anywhere you want.
+Currently, many operators accept Romanian bettors despite not having a license to do so.
+It is supposedly illegal to bet online unlicensed betting sites, but there is no enforcement mechanism.

 Bulgaria